Showing posts with label Logan's Steakhouse. Show all posts

 2006, Tuesday, August, 29, Day Trip Mayfield Ice Cream Plant Tour, Lost Sea Cave and TVA in Fort Lauden, TN

-We left home at 7:30 A.M. and traveled about four hours stopping to eat lunch at Logan’s Steakhouse.
+We left home at 7:30 A.M. and traveled for about 4 hours, stopping for lunch at Logan's Steakhouse.

-We left Fort Lauden and rode to Sweetwater & Athens, Tennessee where we tour the Lost Sea Cave and the Mayfield Ice Cream Plant.
+We left Fort Lauden and rode to Sweetwater & Athens, Tennessee, where we toured the Lost Sea Cave and the Mayfield Ice Cream Plant.

-Going into the Lost Sea Cave we were in a group of six that were led down a corridor by an extremely knowledgeable guide, which took about an hour.
+Going into the Lost Sea Cave, we were a group of six led by a highly knowledgeable guide down a corridor that took about an hour.

 The long corridor